Great Lakes Compact

 - In 2007 Minnesota enacted the Great Lakes Compact into law (Minnesota Statutes, section 103G.801 ).
 This law includes the water conservation goals in Compact Section 4.2.1.
 The document, Minnesota Water Conservation Goals and Objectives , provides a summary of these.
-The law also provides that new diversions of water from the Great Lakes Basin are prohibited.
-The Lake Superior-North, Lake Superior-South, Cloquet River, St. Louis River, and Nemadji River watersheds are within the Great Lakes Basin.
+The law also provides that new diversions of water from the Great Lakes Basin are prohibited with limited exemptions.
+The Lake Superior-North, Lake Superior-South, Cloquet River, St. Louis River, and Nemadji River watersheds in Minnesota are within the Great Lakes Basin.

 - Section 4.12 of the Compact requires each state to submit a list to the Compact Council of all diversions, consumptive uses and withdrawals of Basin water that existed in each of the states on December 8, 2008.
 The information submitted established a baseline for determining what is a new or increased diversion, consumptive use or withdrawal of Basin water.
 Minnesota has established its baseline water use data for the Great Lakes Basin.

-- Water use data in the Lake Superior watershed are submitted annually to the Great Lakes Regional Water Use Database repository.
+- Data from water use in Minnesota's portion of the Great Lakes Basin are submitted annually to the Great Lakes Regional Water Use Database repository.

 Regional Body (Designee) and Compact Council (Alternate)